martiansideofthemoon/squash-website/README.md

 python -m flask run --host 0.0.0.0 --port 3001
 ```

 Remove the `--host 0.0.0.0` flag if you do not want to expose the APIs publicly.
 Also note that you will need to restart the Flask server to reflect edits in the codebase.
-This server is running on [http://squash.cs.mass.edu:3001](http://squash.cs.mass.edu:3001).

 ## SQuASH Frontend